 The Way Makes Christianity Unique

-Just as God was present in Moses Tabernacle, so He chooses to be present in His own people.
+Just as God was present in Moses’ Tabernacle, so He chooses to be present in His own people.
 ‘If anyone love Me, he will keep My word, and My Father will love him and We will come to him and make our Abode with him, John 14:23.
+What an awesome statement that is.

 The Word of God is a living and active word, Hebrews 4:12, ever guiding and strengthening the believer.
-As the believer cherishes and searches the Word of God, the believer is to mature to the measure of the stature which belongs to the fulness of Christ, Ephesians 4:16. ‘
+As the believer cherishes and searches the Word of God, the believer is to mature to the measure of the stature which belongs to the fulness of Christ, Ephesians 4:16, under the guidance of the Holy Spirit.

-Man has been given a free will and it is ever his choice, how much of himself he will yield to the guiding and loving hand of the Heavenly Father.
+Man has been given a free will and it is ever his choice, how much of himself he will yield to the guiding and loving hand of God.

-In Him was the life and the life as the light of men’, John 1:4.
-The followers of Jesus are a witness to a sinful and dying world, for ‘You are the light of the world’, Matthew 5:14-16, just as Israel was called to be the light of the world and God’s witness on earth.
+In Him was the life and the life as the light of men, John 1:4.
+The followers of Jesus are a witness to a sinful and dying world, for ‘You are the light of the world’, Matthew 5:14-16, just as Israel is called to be the light of the world and God’s witness on earth.
+How far we have all fallen.